spotify/quickstart/README.md

 # [Deprecated]

 QuickStart is no longer maintained.
 It will still exist in npm, but no more updates will happen.
+We no longer use QuickStart at Spotify, and instead recommend other bundlers such as [Browserify](http://browserify.org/) or [Webpack](https://webpack.github.io/).

 # [QuickStart](http://spotify.github.io/quickstart)